 - a.
-Clinical relevance, scientific value and topicality of the study; - b.
-Public importance of the study and its added value for an under-researched field and/or for clinical research in Switzerland: - c.
+Unmet medical need, clinical relevance, scientific value and topicality of the study; - b.
+Value to the patients and clinical practice in Switzerland; - c.
 Originality of research objectives; - d.
 Suitability of methodological approach; - e.
 Feasibility of the project (incl. the financial planning, the organisation and management of the study and the patient recruitment plan); - f.
-Involvement of patients and members of their family in the conception and execution of the trial: - g.
+Involvement of patients and members of their family in the conception and execution of the trial; - g.
 Scientific track record of the applicants; - h.
 Applicants' expertise in relation to the project, particularly with regard to multicentric clinical studies.